 The idea for 'The Pen Wizard' came from the frequency with which customers would send me pens for repair with the message 'Can you work your magic on this one'?

 The fact is - I have in my workshop what is probably the largest collection of spare parts for pens, pencils, ball pens and rollerballs anywhere in the world.
 I am not infallible, of course.
 Some repairs may need parts which, despite my extensive stocks, I simply do not have.
 In these cases I can often refer you to another restorer who specialises in your particular model.

 Please note that it is much better to send a pen to me for repair, rather than purchasing the parts and trying to fit them yourself.
 There are many reasons for this such as matching colour shades and thread sizes, plus the fact that matching parts to old pens is often a case of trial and error.
 Also, many repairs for very old pens require rare, original tools, in order not to cause damage.

 My basic charge for handling any writing instrument is £20 (£25 for more complicated pens such as Sheaffer Snorkel, Touchdown or Onoto, which take much longer to repair).
 Any parts that need replacing will, of course, add to the price.

 It is simply not possible to quote, evaluate or comment on a pen without seeing it.
 After examination I will email you a quote.
 Should you decide not to proceed, I will return the pen - no charge - so you have nothing to lose.
 I am not like other restorers who charge £10 or more for examining a pen whether you go ahead with the repair or not (see my opening paragraph).
-My turnaround time at the moment is about 15 working days.
+My turnaround time at the moment is about one month.

 I guarantee all repairs for the original fault for 3 months from the date you receive them back.